JaredReichle/CrctSynth/ECE404/Final Project/README.txt

 === Returns ===

-___.sp - The spice netlist that has been passively enforced and fitted to the data
+spice_net_list.sp - The spice netlist that has been passively enforced and fitted to the data

 bigYfit - The fitted data to bigY.
 Accuracy is dependent on number of iterations and order (N) of model.